 - 10.4 The purpose of the planning system is to regulate the development and use of land in the interest of the community as a whole.
 Some developments require infrastructure and other provision over and above that forming part of the immediate proposal, and which cannot be secured either through a condition attached to a planning permission, or through other legislation e.g. additional highway and drainage works, or public open space.
-Others without such requirements may nevertheless require controls which cannot be secured either through a condition attached to a planning permission, or through other legislation e.g. affordable housing. - 10.5 In these instances, the Council will seek to secure an acceptable overall development by means of planning briefs and appropriate legal agreements.
+Others without such requirements may nevertheless require controls which cannot be secured either through a condition attached to a planning be secured either through a condition attached to a planning be secured either through a condition attached to a planning permission, or through other legislation e.g. affordable housing. - 10.5 In these instances, the Council will seek to secure an acceptable overall development by means of planning briefs and appropriate legal agreements.
 Examples of the types of development where agreements may be sought include: - i) new developments which require additional off-site highway or drainage provision (such agreements may be made under other legislation); - ii) larger housing developments, to contribute towards the provision of off-site open space, community or leisure facilities to the extent required to serve the development; - iii) mixed developments, to secure an acceptable balance of uses within the site; - iv) developments in the town centre and district centres, in order to contribute towards the provision of publicly available car parking; or - v) affordable housing.